sguox002/leetcode/leetcode-all.md

 - cycle detection
 - traversal

+<<-83	Remove Duplicates from Sorted List    		46.0%	Easy
+easy but tricky, for each node we need iterate until we find no more duplicates.
+->>

 <<-1206	Design Skiplist    		57.9%	Hard
 - design a node structure with right and down pointer.
 - head always point to the top layer (since we are going right and down)